mauberti-bc/sims-docs/docs/surveys.md

 > The date when your Survey ended

-A Survey's End Date should be as accurate as possible.
-You can include travel days and planning effort in determining your End Date, depending on the nature of your Survey.
+A Survey's End Date should be precise.
+You can include travel days and planning time to determine your End Date, depending on the nature of your Survey.

 #### Example